Custom Software UI UX Design Services

 Enterprise Software Design

-Enterprise software UX design is not rocket science, all the same requirements apply, however the research and development can be widely different than standard-level software.
+Design for enterprise software is not rocket science.
+All the same requirements apply, however the research and development can be widely different than consumer platforms.
 The big difference is usually in two areas: 1.
-Customization, many enterprise systems need to be heavily customized to fit specific business processes and workflows, and 2.
-Integration: which typically needs to integrate with multiple existing systems and databases within an organization and be built in a way that does not require re-platforming on the client side.
+Customization; many enterprise systems need to be heavily customized to fit specific business processes and workflows, and 2.
+Integration; incorporating work into a platform such as an existing ERP software UI design, can require designers to integrate with multiple existing systems and databases.
+The ultimate goal here is create something that doesn’t force a client to completely redesign their current application.

 Enterprise Software Design